 People were supported to have enough to eat and drink and given choice.
 Staff were aware of people's individual dietary needs and their likes and dislikes.
 Staff had planned menus with people so that these reflected people's preferences for the meals they ate.
-We saw during mealtimes staff asked people what they wanted to eat and respected their choices about this.
+We observed during mealtimes that staff asked people what they wanted to eat and respected their choices about this.
 Staff recorded what people ate and drank to help them monitor people were eating and drinking enough.

 People continued to be supported to maintain good health.
 Staff ensured people attended scheduled appointments and check-ups such as with their GP or consultant overseeing their specialist health needs.
 People's individual health action plans set out for staff how their specific healthcare needs should be met.
 Staff maintained records about people's healthcare appointments, the outcomes and any actions that were needed to support people with these effectively.
-A healthcare professional stated, 'The service user had been supported to contact the GP regarding her health needs.'